h2oai/datatable/docs/api/dt/nunique.rst

          5 |     2      5      4
         [6 rows x 3 columns]

-    Get the unique values of all rows:
+    Count the number of unique values of all rows:

         >>> df[:, dt.nunique(f[:])]
            |     A      B      C